ottomen/growth/4-SOLID/SOLID.md

 # SOLID principles

-SOLID is an acronym for 5 principles of Object Oriented Class Design intended to make source code more understandable, flexible, and maintainable.
-Software engineer and instructor Robert C. Martin introduced the basic principles of SOLID design in his 2000 paper "Design Principles and Design Patterns".
+SOLID is an acronym for 5 principles of Object Oriented Design paradygm intended to make source code more understandable, flexible, and maintainable.
+They were introduced by Robert C. Martin in his 2000 paper "Design Principles and Design Patterns".

-Be aware: SOLID is not a checklist of 5 independent rules - it is a single, interconnected philosophy.
+SOLID is not a list of 5 independent rules - it is a single, interconnected philosophy where every of them is connected to others.
+And these 5 items are basically a selection of principles defined by key software engineers from 90s.

 Original article "Design Principles and Design Patterns" was focused on the idea of system design rot because of the following root causes: rigidity, fragility, immobility, and viscosity.